 It has proved extremely useful to devote one day prior to the beginning of the competition to presentations by applicants of Discovery and MRS grant applications typically requesting an average of \$500k per year or more, besides applicants of Category-2 or Category-3 RTI grant proposals.
 This is referred to as Large Project Day (LPD).
 These large proposals are typically complex, with extensive budgets, international commitments and project planning timelines which go far beyond those of smaller scale grant applications.
 The success or failure of a scientific program can depend on factors beyond the control of the Canadian research team.
 There have been notable examples in recent years in which the funding decisions in a host country forced changes in the scientific direction of the Canadian team between time of grant submission and assessment by SAPES.
 The opportunity to question the projects in writing and in-person in advance of the SAPES deliberations is critical to a thorough evaluation and a judicious recommendation to NSERC.

 The focus of LPD is to meet with representatives of large Canadian projects.
 However, it is also now customary to meet on LPD with management representatives from the Canadian Institute of Nuclear Physics (CINP), the Institute of Particle Physics (IPP), the Perimeter Institute, SNOLAB, and TRIUMF.
-LPD was held this year in Ottawa on Sunday, February 9, 2014.
+LPD was held this year in Ottawa on Sunday, March 8, 2015.
 The agenda is attached as Appendix 1.

-The day began with in camera presentations by Garth Huber (Executive Director of the CINP), Aksel Hallin (President of the Board of Trustees, Institute of Particle Physics), Cliff Burgess (representing the Director of the Perimeter Institute), Nigel Smith (Director of SNOLAB), and Reiner Kruecken (Associate Director of TRIUMF).
+The day began with in camera presentations.
+Garth Huber (Executive Director of the CINP) presented on behalf of the CINP, with Paul Garrett available by teleconference for questions on the CINP MRS grant application.
+The in camera session continued with presentations by Peter Krieger (Member of the Scientific Council for the IPP), Philip Schuster (representing the Director of the Perimeter Institute), Nigel Smith (Director of SNOLAB), and Reiner Kruecken (Head of the Science Division at TRIUMF).
 They provided the Section with the perspective of the communities served by their organizations and answered questions previously submitted by the Evaluation Section.
-Applicants then made presentations and answered questions previously submitted by the Evaluation Section; this was done in an open session that was attended by about a dozen members of the community.
-The invited projects were, in order of presentation ALPHA, ATLAS, Belle-II, T2K, DEAP-3600, PICO, and EXO.
+Applicants then made presentations and answered questions previously submitted by about twenty members of the community.
+The invited grant proposals were, in order of presentation, the projects TITAN, Belle-II, and ATLAS, the Category-3 RTI for fundamental SRF research at TRIUMF, and the projects IceCube, SNO+, and SuperCDMS.